RamsesF/Pong/README.md

 8. Have fun!

 ## TO DO
-- Working spectating.
 - Holding controls instead of tapping.
-- Show players.
 - Show ball.
 - Show score (saved at server).
-- Update positions from players and ball.
+- Update positions from ball (together with players).
-- Make movement possible.
-- Win event.
+- Win event and lose event.
-- Lose event.
-- Reset everything.
-- Player button disabling.
+- ResetEverything function (when a player wins).
 - Showing amount of players and spectators.

 ## Versions